MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 #### First Meaningful Paint deprecation

 First Meaningful Paint (FMP) is deprecated in Lighthouse 6.0.
-FMP has also been removed from the **Performance** panel.  **Largest Contentful Paint** is the recommended replacement for FMP.  <!--For an explanation of why it was deprecated, navigate to [First Meaningful Paint](https://web.dev/first-meaningful-paint).  -->
+FMP has also been removed from the **Performance** panel.  **Largest Contentful Paint** is the recommended replacement for FMP.  <!--For an explanation of why it was deprecated, see [First Meaningful Paint](https://web.dev/first-meaningful-paint).  -->

 <!--todo: add Largest Contentful Paint when section available  -->
 <!--todo: add First Meaningful Paint link and note when available  -->